GrammaticalFramework/gf-core/doc/gf-refman.md

 -   if *A* is a subtype of *B* and *B* is a subtype of *C*, then *A* is a subtype of *C*.

+### List categories

+[]{#lists}

+Since categories of lists of elements of another category are a common idiom, the following syntactic sugar is available:

+    cat [C] {n}

+abbreviates a set of three judgements:

+   cat ListC ;
+   fun BaseC : C -> ... -> C -> ListC ; --n C’s
+   fun ConsC : C -> ListC -> ListC

+The functions `BaseC` and `ConsC` are automatically generated in the abstract syntax, but their linearizations, as well as the linearization type of `ListC`, must be defined manually.
+The type expression `[C]` is in all contexts interchangeable with `ListC`.

+More information on lists in GF can be found [here](https://inariksit.github.io/gf/2021/02/22/lists.html).

 ### Tables and table types